mnishanth02/mnishanth02/README.md

 <br>

 ### Experience:
-- 🏢 I'm currently working as a Java developer in Cognizant around 8+ years of experience in developing J2EE applciations.
+- 🏢 I'm currently working as a Java developer in Cognizant around 9+ years of experience in developing J2EE & Javascript Framework Applications.
-- 💻 Developed several personal projects with Angular 12, NodeJs, Mongodb
+- 💻 Developed several personal projects with Angular 12, NodeJs, Mongodb, Nextjs v14
 - 📱Developed some projects in Angular-Ionic and Flutter waiting for a perfect idea to implement .
 <br>
-- 🤝 Intrested in Collaborates with other developers and Freelancing projects
+- 🤝 Intrested in Collaborates with other developers and Freelancing projects - Learn and Grow Together
 <br>

 ### Connect with me: